 Retracting an Email

 The term “retract” is also frequently used in the realm of email communication.
-However, unlike recall and rescind, retracting an email doesn’t technically refer to a specific feature in Outlook or most other email clients.
+However, unlike recall and rescind, retracting an email doesn’t necessarily mean a specific feature in Outlook or most other email clients.

 The idea of retracting an email typically involves sending a follow-up email to acknowledge an error in the original message, provide correct information, or ask the recipient to disregard the previous email.
 It’s more of a manual, etiquette-based process rather than a technical email feature.